RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Add ability to click/tap a die to re-roll it after they all settle.

 ## Plans/TODO

 ### Bugs
+* NetworkedAction should have peerKey, not individual action types.
 * Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage", might be something specific to pinimg.com.
 * Login doesn't appear to deep link to tabletop any more?